Professional assurance guidance

-GCS works with all central government organisations to ensure that, where taxpayers’ money is being spent on government communications, it is cost-effective and reflects best practice.
+GCS works with all central government organisations to ensure that, where taxpayers’ money is being spent on government communications, it is cost-effective and reflects best practices.

 On this page:

-The Prime Minister’s Office and Cabinet Office works with departments to ensure that the spending control is applied to all government communication in line with this guidance.
+The Prime Minister’s Office and Cabinet Office work with departments to ensure that the advertising, marketing and communication spending control is applied to all government communication in line with this guidance.

-Breaches of the controls are serious and may ultimately lead to financial sanctions.
+Breaches of the controls are serious and may lead to financial sanctions.

-- stage 2 – Making a spending request: Professional Assurance form
+- stage 2: Making a spending request: Professional Assurance (PASS) form

-The GCS account manager will support you in securing a decision and meeting any conditions set for approved spending.
+- Get in touch with the relevant account manager who will support you in securing a decision and meeting any conditions set for approved spending.

-Before the beginning of the financial year, departments submit initial short business cases for major campaigns and programmes of communications with a projected total spend of £100,000 or more during the next financial year.
+Before the beginning of the financial year, departments submit initial business cases for major campaigns and programmes of communications with a projected total spend of £100,000 or more, during the next financial year.